wd5gnr/1802UNO/readme.md

 or the IDIOT/4 monitor in rom (see below)
 By default a HiLo game is in ROM (see below)

-TO run it put C0 80 00 at location 0 to jump to it.
+To run it put C0 80 00 at location 0 to jump to it.
 Note it uses RAM at 03FF.
 On power up (but not reset) the first 3 bytes of RAM initialize to C0 80 00.

 The file 1802rom.h only includes another file (1802idiot.h, 1802hilo.h, or 1802etops.h) so it is reasonably easy to flip different ROM images around.